tyconsulting/blog.tyang.github.io/_posts/2014-11-20-experience-manipulating-mdt-database-using-sma-scorch-sharepoint.md

 <h3>Putting Everything Together</h3>
 As demonstrated in the diagram in the beginning of this post, here’s how the whole workflow works:
 <ol>
 	<li>User login to the SharePoint site and update the only item in the list.
-He / She enters  the new location in the “New Gateway IP Location” field.</li>
+He / She enters  the new location in the "New Gateway IP Location" field.</li>
 	<li>The Orchestrator runbook checks updated items in this SharePoint list every 15 seconds.</li>
 	<li>if the Orchestrator runbook detects the first (and only) item has been updated, it takes the new location value, start the SMA runbook and pass the new value to the SMA runbook.</li>
 	<li>SMA runbook runs a PowerShell script to update the gateway location directly from the MDT database.</li>